Azymuth

 Azymuth is a Brazilian jazz-funk group formed in 1973.
 The original lineup was a trio composed of José Roberto Bertrami (keyboards), Alex Malheiros (bass, guitars), and Ivan Conti (drums, percussion).
-Kiko Continentino joined the group in 2015 as the band's keyboardist after Bertrami's death.
-As of April 2023, Alex Malheiros is the only surviving original member of the group.
+As of 2023, Malheiros leads the group as the only living member of the original trio.

 History

+Bertrami, Malheiros, and Conti worked together as session musicians for other artists, notably, Marcos Valle.
+With Valle's approval, the group named themselves after one of the former's song, Azimuth (renamed, Azymuth, since their sophomore album).

+Their first two albums were released under Som Livre.

 From 1979 to 1988, they released many albums for Milestone Records.
 They also had a major hit single with "Jazz Carnival", a product of their Light as a Feather album, in 1979.
 It peaked at number 19 in the UK Singles Chart in January 1980.
 Since the mid-1990s, they have released albums on the London based Far Out Recordings label while remaining based in Brazil, and they continue to tour in Europe.